 - Observe your seniors closely.
 Timely check them or they are in pain, thirst, hunger, full bladder, constipation, skin irritation, infections, and fatigue.
 Maintain a room temperature.

 To learn more about the behavioral changes in seniors contact us.
-Or if you want help from the train caregivers for your seniors join us.
+Or if you want help from the trained caregivers for your seniors join us.